rletilly/Mygreenstocks/README.md

 <img src="https://github.com/rletilly/Mygreenstocks/assets/55627422/95ae9957-30a0-46c9-aecb-0ba391c0e0f3" alt="drawing" width="400"/>
 </p>
 <br>
-The four most recent weighted grade of your Ptf.
+The four most recent weighted grades of your Ptf.

+<h3>Step 3</h3>
+Once you have clicked Ok on both windows the detailed results will be charged in the "results.xlsx" file.